holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

 ![Vagrant status](images/vagrant-status.png)

+#### Issue: vagrant up times out on 'default: SSH auth method: private key'

-Note: If you're using `Windows` and already have `Hyper-V`, you must disable Hyper-V to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.
+If you're using `Windows` and already have `Hyper-V`, you must disable Hyper-V to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.

 To disable `Hyper-V` completely, enter the following command: